-Squawk Metrics, Inc. complies with the EU Data Protection Directive through Safe Harbor certification.
+Squawk Metrics, Inc. complies with the EU Data Protection Directive through Safe Harbor compliance.

 WHO WE ARE AND WHAT THIS IS